 WHERE TO SIP

-With 130 wineries among the five lakes, Finger Lake wine country has a lot to sip in.
+With 130 wineries among the five lakes, there is a lot to sip in.

 We’ve shared the best Finger Lakes wineries for your grape escape.